zixoan/iona/README.md

 - FileExists(string path) : bool
   - Returns true if the given file/directory exists, otherwise false
 - FileRead(string path) : string
   - Returns the complete content of the file from the given path.
-If the path is a directory an empty string is returned
+If the path is a directory an empty string is returned.
 - FileWrite(string path, string data) : bool
   - Writes the data to the file path and returns true if successfull, otherwise false
 - FileCopy(string srcPath, string dstPath) : bool
   - Copies the source file/directory to the destination file/directory recursively and returns true if it was successful
+- FileReadLines(string srcPath) : array
+  - Reads all lines from the given source file and returns a string array which contains the read lines.
+If something went wrong, the list will be empty
+- FileWriteLines(string dstPath, array lines, bool append) : bool
+  - Writes all given string lines to the destination file and appends it if the third parameter is true, otherwise the file get truncated before write.
+Returns true or false depending on whether it was successful.

 ### custom functions